3cqs-coder/SymBot/docs/README.md

 A webhook is like a special type of API.
 While APIs rely on one program asking for data and waiting for a response, webhooks work differently.
 They instantly send data from one program or service to another when a specific event happens.
 This eliminates the need for manual requests and makes data sharing between software systems smoother and faster.

 SymBot makes using webhooks easy because they're nearly identical to API usage.
 SymBot also adds another layer of security by using a token to access webhooks.
-The token is a hash of your API key and SymBot server id.
+The token is a hash of your hashed API key and SymBot server id.
 This is used in your webhook requests instead of your API key in the header.
 Many companies do not allow passing custom headers, so using Symbot webhooks makes it easier to integrate with third-parties such as TradingView.

 Since SymBot webhooks are layered on top of the APIs, you only need to prepend **/webhook** to the URL and supply your token.
 For example, let's say you wanted to start a new deal using a webhook.
 This is how the request would look: